Metric Speed (Velocity)

 It is a gentle walking speed.

-One hour walking at 1 m/s would move you 3.6 km.
+One hour walking at 1 m/s moves you 3.6 km.

 Speed in kilometers per hour (km/h)